Everything We Know About Jason Isbell and the 400 Unit’s New Album, ‘Reunions’

 The Release Date

-Reunions is due out on May 15.
-The project is available to pre-order and pre-save via a number of platforms.
+Reunions is due out on May 15, and is available to pre-order and pre-save via a number of platforms.
+Those who purchased the album, either on vinyl or CD, via an independent record store received their copies one week early, on May 8.

 The Record Label